-There’s no doubt that a knowledge base is an important tool for an IT service desk.
+It’s no surprise that a knowledge base is imperative for an IT service desk.

 Here’s an interesting prediction by Gartner:

 “By 2020, customers will manage 85% of the relationship with the enterprise without interacting with a human.”
 [Gartner]

 If you are still unsure about implementing knowledge management, here’s a compiled list of 9 reasons to adopt one.

 Why is a knowledge base important for IT service desks?

 Since a knowledge base is a single source of documented solutions and best practices it enables quick access to relevant information.
 So, users can get their problems resolved faster.
 Some other reasons through which problems can be resolved faster are: